Lee-Minju/ShuttleBusTime2020/README.md

 ## ShuttleBusTime
  __ShuttleBustTime__ is android application that provides timetable information about shuttle bus of Hanyang University ERICA campus.

- It provides information on weekday and weekends(including holidays) separately.
+ It provides information on weekdays and weekends(including holidays) separately.

 ------------
 ## Members